ammar257ammar/WPEnrichmentTool/README.md

 - EXPRESSION: this is the evaluation criterial needed to calculate the z-score.
 Example: "[logFC] > 0.58 AND [adj.P.Val] < 0.05".
 In this example, logFC and adj.P.Val are the column names in the input CSV file. **Note** that you need to wrap the column names with square brackets (like in **[**logFC**]**).

 - GENE_ID_COLUMN_INDEX is the index of the column of Gene IDs in you contrast CSV file.
 This argument is optional if your gene ID column is the first column.
 In this case, the value "0" will be used to point to the first column.
-If your gene ID column index is not "0" (i.e. the first column in the CSV), then provide the index of the column.
+If your gene ID column index is not "0" (i.e. the first column in the CSV), then provide the index of that column.

 ## Example output file